Sir David, you might be a national treasure, but that shouldn't stop us from holding you accountable.

 David, I ask you to think about who is driving the consumption that leads to the use of energy and therefore holds more responsibility for emissions.
 I would personally say that while individuals have a responsibility to curb their overconsumption, the onus is on governments (and businesses) to change the systems that perpetuate, enable, and encourage overconsumption.
 This includes the fossil fuel companies that actively destroy habitats and lobby against environmental policy.

-Both of the reports mentioned above clearly indicate that the issue is less about population and more about who the key consumers and emitters are, and it's always the rich and/or businesses.
+Both reports mentioned above clearly indicate that the issue is less about population and more about who the key consumers and emitters are, and it's always the rich and/or businesses.
 Linking this back to capitalism, the poor - of which the majority of the population can identify - are not responsible for climate change, and therefore population at this point is a non-issue, especially compared to fossil fuel use and consumption.

 Think about it, David.